 Step 2: Enter Number Of Railing Posts

-Second, enter the number of railing posts.
-This is an important factor can change your estimate by a few hundred dollars.
+This is an important factor that can change your total cost at least by a few hundred dollars.
 In the default settings, we include a deck size of 360 s.f. and 10 posts.

 If your deck is attached to the house wall, and is sized at 12' x 30' (360 s.f.), you will have 3 posts on each 12' run, and additional 4 posts on the long side (corner posts were included on short sides).
 This gives you a total of 10 posts.
 If your deck geometry is different, you may have more or fewer posts.